avapolzin/X-rayLCs/XRBs/README.md

     GX339_flux = GX339_flux_[(GX339_time_ > i[0]) & (GX339_time_ <= i[1])]
     GX339_lum = GX339_flux * 4 * np.pi* (8*u.kpc.to(u.cm))**2
 ```
+Note that these data are 3-9 keV -- given the large range in spectral index noted in the Corbel+2013 (Γ = 1.5-2 ±0.3), we do not k-correct these data in our paper.
+This amounts to a factor of order unity (roughly 2-3 depending upon choice of Γ), which one may wish to take into consideration in other analysis.

 The data for Aql X-1 are stored between six files.
 The final times (in days) are tob1, tob2, and tob3; and the final luminosities (0.3-10 keV; cgs) are lob1, lob2, and lob3.
 Flux is given by ob1, ob2, and ob3:
 ```python